-This document only provides broad-level criteria for evaluating a new congestion control algorithm.
-The minimal requirement for congestion control proposals is to produce or present results for the test scenarios described in [I-D.ietf-rmcat-eval-test] (Basic Test Cases).
+This document only provides the broad set of network parameters and and traffic models for evaluating a new congestion control algorithm.
+The minimal requirements for congestion control proposals is to produce or present results for the test scenarios described in [I-D.ietf-rmcat-eval-test] (Basic Test Cases), which also defines .
 Additionally, proponents may produce evaluation results for the wireless test scenarios [I-D.ietf-rmcat-wireless-tests].